 EIS investors can also claim capital gains tax deferral.
 When a gain has been realised elsewhere and invested into an EIS-qualifying company within a certain period, capital gains tax can be deferred until the EIS company is sold.

 EIS shares also qualify for relief from inheritance tax.
-If you pass away while holding the shares, provided you have held them for at least two years they can be left to beneficiaries free from inheritance tax.
+If you pass away while holding the shares, provided you have held them for at least two years they can be left to beneficiaries with relief from inheritance tax.
 If a gain has been deferred into the EIS investment, that liability is also extinguished on death of the investor.
 VCT shares do not qualify for relief from inheritance tax because they are listed on the London Stock Exchange.

 EIS vs VCTs: Key differences table